Click here for FREE music lessons:

 - Choose a Christian theater company if possible.
 The theater arts (and show biz in general) can be filled with unsavory characters.
 We want our kids to be safe.
 I love that our company required background checks on all teachers, directors, and parent volunteers.

 - Practice, practice, practice your audition song!
-Practice in front of a mirror so you can see if you’re doing what you think you are.
+Rehearse in front of a mirror so you can see if you’re doing what you think you are.
 Have someone film you and then make adjustments depending on what you hear and see.
 Practice in front of an audience; that will help you get over some of your nervousness.

 - As you’re waiting for the Cast List to appear, remember to be committed to the show and not to a specific part.
 You may not understand why the directors made the decisions they did, but trust them.
 They are seeing the big picture of what happened in auditions and call-backs.
 Work hard and do your best!